mikkellam/NydusWorm/README.md

 "python "{path}\\\\DummyLauncher.py""

-runs dummy launcher with the framework.
+Runs dummy launcher with the framework.
 You cannot simply run this command from the command line as there will be a port added to the arguments from c# at runtime.